Skip to main content

 File Your Appeal — or Get Expert Help

 Every state has strict appeal deadlines.
 In Michigan, you must file with the Tax Tribunal by May 31.
 In Ohio, complaints go to the Board of Revision by March 31.
 Miss the window and you're locked in for another year.
 If the numbers are significant, working with a property tax appeal firm can maximize your savings with no upfront cost.
+Start with a free property tax review to see where you stand.

 AVOID THESE MISTAKES